 Commands can be added to CMake by deriving new commands from the class cmCommand (defined in CMake/Source/cmCommand.h/.cxx).
-Typically each command is implemented in a class called cmRuleNameCommand stored in cmRuleNameCommand.h and cmRuleNameCommand.cxx.
+Typically each command is implemented in a class called cmCommandNameCommand stored in cmCommandNameCommand.h and cmCommandNameCommand.cxx.
 If you want to create a rule the best bet is to take a look at some of the existing rules in CMake.
 They tend to be fairly short.